Sukanta92/My_Portfolio/README.md

 1000 such CSV files were collected, each having a unique combination of L<sub>T</sub>, ${\theta}$<sub>T</sub>, L<sub>D</sub> and ${\theta}$<sub>D</sub>.

 ## Database Management
-Using MYSQL follwoing tasks were performed:
+Using MYSQL following tasks were performed:
 1. Average values of last 14000 iterations' Cd values were calculated.
 2. A new table was created which stored Cd averaged values of 1000 simulations.